What Is a Life Insurance Medical Exam and Why Do Insurers Require It?

 | PSA (for older men) | Prostate cancer risk |

-Blood tests can also detect nicotine (cotinine) from tobacco products and illegal substances like cocaine.
-If you're applying for life insurance with diabetes, your A1C and blood glucose levels will be particularly important.
+Blood tests also detect nicotine (cotinine) from tobacco products, THC from marijuana, and illegal substances like cocaine.
+If you're applying for life insurance with high blood pressure or as a diabetic, your blood pressure readings and A1C will weigh heavily on your final rate class.

 Urine Sample Analysis